Candidiasis

 4) Patients with HIV infection, recurrent candidiasis, and low CD4+ counts.

-Candida auris has been associated with clonal spread and nosocomial transmission causing hospital outbreaks.
-Due to the persistence of C auris in the environment, consider surveillance for carriage of C auris in high-risk patients.
+C auris has been associated with clonal spread and nosocomial transmission causing hospital outbreaks.
+Due to the persistence of C auris in the environment, consider surveillance for carriage of C auris in those who have the following risk factors: admission to a hospital or long-term care facility outside of Canada within the prior 12 months or transfer from a facility with a known outbreak.
 Contact precautions are recommended to limit nosocomial transmission.

 We would love to hear from you